vnavarro/vnavarro.github.io/_includes/cv.md

 Hi!
 I'm Vitor Navarro
 ------------

+### Professional Experience

+**Team Leader - Software Engineer - Taqtile**

+*06/2014 to 06/2016 São Paulo, Brazil*

+* Delivered iOS and Windows Phone biggest ecommerce companies projects leading teams of 4 to 5 people.
+Some apps: PontoFrio, CasasBahia, Extra and Pão de Açúcar Cliente Mais, 4 huge brazilian e-commerce companies.
+* Delivering multi-platform native apps for iOS, Windows Phone and Android.
+* Helping deliver better code quality with GitFlow, peers code review and Scrum.
+* Constantly exchanging knowledge through lightning talks, workshops and pair programming.

+**Software Engineer - Code Miner 42**

+*01/2014 to 04/2014 - São Paulo, Brazil*

+* Helped deliver better code quality with Test Driven Development using Rspec and daily peers code review.
+* Oversaw and delivered eCommerce marketplace gateway called AchieveLeap first phase along with another developer.

+**Software Engineer - Das Dad**

+*10/2012 to 12/2013 - São Paulo, Brazil*

+* Helped in planning the design and concept of company product with the initial 5 members.
+* Developed Ruby on Rails services for iOS app prototypes.
+* Developed version 2 of 24horas VEJA.com.
+Which included: Implemented traffic data integration with Maplink services for exhibition during animated alarm wake up function.
+* Implemented native iOS share for Facebook and Twitter.
+* Implemented text-to-speech for news read and animated alarm wake up using both Acapela and native iOS in 7.0.
+* Helped in implementation of voice recognition with Nuance Dragon SDK for iOS prototypes.
+* Improved iOS apps code quality and reduced bugs generations with: Kiwi and Nocilla (unit test), ObjectiveSugar and short cycle test delivery with TestFlight.
+* Improved iOS apps database organization with Core Data.
+* Helped with candidate selection through elaboration of interview and development tests.
+* Delivered product's chrome extension prototype to help validate some browser concepts and ideas.

+**Teacher - Centro Universitário Senac**

+*10/2014 to 12/2014 - São Paulo, Brazil*

+* Game Engine in specialization course Games: Production and Programming

+*02/2013 to 06/2013 - São Paulo, Brazil*
+* Games for mobile phones in specialization course Games: Production and Programming.

+**Game Developer - Hive Digital Entertainment**

+*10/2011 to 06/2012 - São Paulo, Brazil*

+* Worked with development of two games, a total new one and a conversion from a Facebook game to Android.
+* Helped in the creation of proprietary game engine in Java for Android mimicking Hive's pre-existing Flash solutions.
+Including menu system, screen managing, in-app item shopping integration with Playphone, sprite animation system.
+* Along with other developer, implemented first port version of Candypot Pocket! using the proprietary game engine.
+* Along with other developer, implemented a pet breeding game for SmartTV called Takô Kamis.
+Including pet fight gameplay, tutorial screens, world map and server API consumption.
+* Improved games final quality through noise reduction between programming, game design and art teams with closer collaboration and communication.

+**Mobile Software Developer - Parsec Digital**

+*03/2011 to 09/2011 - São Paulo, Brazil*

+* Delivered TimeOut Brazil homepage with Sharepoint custom modules.
+Refurbished company website using only Html, CSS and Javascript.
+* Delivered iPad and iPhone version of 2011 Oi Moda Fashion Week app.
+Implemented along with other developer: event lineup, fashion catalog with Facebook and Twitter integration and server API consumption with RestKit.
+* Implemented some areas of Feira Literaria de Paraty (FLIP) 2011 app.
+Including event map via Google Map integration, share with Facebook and Twitter integration, database modeling with Core Data.
+* Reduced bugs in Heroku hosted Ruby on Rails applications used by some of the apps.
+Including Kalassa Seguros and 24Horas VEJA.COM.
+* Helped with custom animations using Core Graphics for Oi Moda Fashion Week, FLIP and 24Horas VEJA.COM.
+* Increased product features delivery reducing wait for beta testing with team collaboration through Scrum.

+**Product Developer Analyst - Spring Wireless**

+*03/2010 to 03/2011 - São Paulo, Brazil*

+* Implemented sales data API access for field operations software.
+* Created sales data API new database models and queries with Entity Framework and Linq.
+Configured IIS7 for local testing and live use of API.
+* Built automation tasks in Team Foundation Server for that API continuous integration.
+Helped reduce bugs in desktop MSI packages and Spring custom mobile provisioning software solution.
+* Elaborated and trained the team with the OWASP security plan for Spring's web products.

+**.NET Developer Analyst - Accelera**

+*11/2009 to 02/2010 - São Paulo, Brazil*

+* Delivered first phase of EHS (Environment, health and security) intranet system for AES Eletropaulo using JQuery, XSLT, HTML and CSS customization of Sharepoint's built in modules.

+**.NET Developer Analyst - BDS Soluções e Informações**

+*02/2008 to 11/2009 - São Paulo, Brazil*

+* Updated ASP.NET financial Social Network project from .NET 1.1 to .NET 2.0.
+* Created Office plugin with VSTO to generate custom filtered spreadsheets with company's financial data.
+* Created internal API with WCF and Entreprise Library to provide financial data on demand.
+Trainned two co-workers in object oriented programming and .NET technologies during 6 months.
+* Delivered solutions for clients with on site support.

+**.NET Intern Developer, Microsoft Innovation Center**

+*01/2007 to 01/2008, São Paulo, Brazil*

+* Delivered web and desktop intranet projects with ASP.NET, C#, WebServices and SQL Server technologies.
+* Included OOXML for Innovation Center Workshops in Innovation Labs study material.
+* Teached oriented object programming classes in C# during Student to Business course (S2B).

+### Education
 **Specialization - Games: Production and Programming.
 Centro Universitário Senac – São Paulo/SP – Brazil**
 www.sp.senac.com.br